 What is THD doing about COVID-19?

 The Tulsa Health Department (THD) along with Oklahoma State Department of Health and the Centers for Disease Control and Prevention (CDC) is closely monitoring this outbreak and implementing infection control and isolation protocols to prevent the spread of illness in Oklahoma.
 Local public health experts in Oklahoma are communicating with and educating health care providers and other public health partners about the current situation.
-THD, in collaboration with state and federal partners, is monitoring all travelers who return to Tulsa County from China and Iran.
-Travelers are contacted by health officials and monitored for 14 days following their departure from China and Iran.
-These individuals are restricted from public settings including work, school and health care settings.
 Tulsa Health Department epidemiologists perform contact tracing on confirmed cases in Tulsa County to determine potential exposures in the community.
+Testing for COVID-19 is available through the Tulsa Health Department for those exposed to a known COVID-19 patient or is showing symptoms of COVID-19.
+Tulsa Health Department conducts specimen collection for testing by appointment only.
+Call the Tulsa Health Department at 918-582-9355 to set up an appointment.
 As of March 6, 2020, health officials reported the state's first positive COVID-19 case in Tulsa County.
 You can view updated COVID-19 stats in Oklahoma here.

 It is also flu season and health officials recommend receiving your annual flu shot, taking everyday preventive actions to stop the spread of germs and taking flu antivirals if prescribed.
 See our Flu Page for more information.